supsenpaiuwu/griefergames-bot/README.md

 ## Support

 You will probably have some questions at some point of using this package.

-Try to solve it by yourself first, by going through the code base (the TypeScript files give away most of the functionality of the package).
+The type definitions give away most of the functionality of the package.
+You can check these manually, or, if you are using an IDE with a code suggestion plugins, such as IntelliSense, it will also list all available methods for you.
-If you're stuck, don't hesitate to open a new issue directly on [GitHub](https://github.com/derjp/gg/issues) or contact me on the [GrieferGames forums](https://griefergames.de/index.php?user/6076-derjp/)!
+If you end up stuck though, don't hesitate to open a new issue directly on [GitHub](https://github.com/derjp/gg/issues)!

-## Roadmap

-* Native proxy support
-* Implement a more reliable "CityBuild" connection method (sending pre-recorded packets directly)